ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_8_1_Patch_Notes.md

 #### Description

-The Altibase Kubernetes Utility (aku) is a utility that helps you perform tasks such as synchronizing Altibase's data or initializing synchronization information based on pod creation and shutdown when scaling from Kubernetes' Statefulset.
+The Altibase Kubernetes Utility (aku) is a utility that helps you perform tasks such as synchronizing Altibase's data or initializing synchronization information based on Pod creation and shutdown when scaling from Kubernetes' Statefulset.